w3c/webextensions/proposals/sidepanel-close-api.md

 Programmatic Control:
-- An extension could automatically close the panel after completing an action or when certain conditions are met. e.g. Closing the sidePanel after longer inactivity.
+- An extension could automatically close the panel after completing an action or when certain conditions are met.
+For example, closing the side panel after longer inactivity.

 ### Known Consumers

 [The Chromium bug](https://issues.chromium.org/issues/403765214) has a significant amount of developer interest and the discussions on the issue shows the same.

 ## Specification